-Esophageal Disorders in Princeton, NJ
+Esophageal Disorders in Princeton and Monroe, NJ

 The esophagus plays an important role in the digestion of food.
 Esophageal disorders should be promptly attended to, which is why Central New Jersey area residents, including Princeton and Plainsboro, are encouraged to contact board-certified otolaryngologist Dr. Scott Kay, FACS, at the first sign of trouble.

 The esophagus is a tube that extends from the back of the mouth to the stomach and carries food to it.
 When patients have an abnormal esophagus, eating or swallowing may be difficult.
 Esophageal disorders fall into four basic categories:

 - Structural abnormalities, whereby the esophagus itself is malformed